-Environmental Statement (ES) and Non-Technical Summary (NTS) This will identify the potential environmental effects of the proposed development and propose relevant mitigation.
-Transport Assessment and Travel Plan (Inclusive of Bus Strategy, Active Mode Strategy, Parking Strategy and Access Strategy) To be included as an Appendix to the ES.
-This will confirm the impacts upon the local highway, how impacts will be mi and how sustainable modes of transport will be promoted.
+Environmental Statement (ES) and Non-Technical Summary (NTS) This will identify the potential environmental effects of the proposed development and propose relevant mitigate Transport Assessment and Travel Plan (Inclusive of Bus Strategy, Active Mode Strategy, Parking Strategy and Access Strategy) To be included as an Appendix to the ES.
+This will confirm the impacts upon the local highway, how impacts will and how sustainable modes of transport will be promoted.
 Flood Risk Assessment and Drainage Strategy (to include Framework SUDS Maintenance Plan) To be included as an Appendix to the ES.
-This will confirm that the development will not be at risk of flooding and will confirm a drainage strategy to ensure no unacceptable impacts occur within or outside of the CGC.
+This will confirm that the development will not be at risk of flooding a confirm a drainage strategy to ensure no unacceptable impacts occur within or outside of the CGC.
 Ecological Survey and Report / Biodiversity Gain Statement To be included as an Appendix to the ES.
-This will confirm the impacts upon localised ecology, how impacts will be mit the BNG baseline (using most up-to-date DEFRA metric) and how ecological gains could be achieved.
+This will confirm the impacts upon localised ecology, how impacts will the BNG baseline (using most up-to-date DEFRA metric) and how ecological gains could be achieved.
 Arboricultural Survey and Report To be included as an Appendix to the ES.
-This will confirm the impacts upon localised arboriculture and how impacts w mitigated.
+This will confirm the impacts upon localised arboriculture and how im mitigated.
 Archaeological Assessment To be included as an Appendix to the ES.
-This will confirm the archeology on the site and how risk to any potential arch will be mitigated.
+This will confirm the archeology on the site and how risk to any poten will be mitigated.
 Land Compliance Study for Schools To confirm the proposed school locations are appropriate and deliverable.
-This will be in line with 'Essex County Coun Developers' Guide to Infrastructure Contributions' document (2019).
+This will be in line with 'Essex Count Developers' Guide to Infrastructure Contributions' document (2019).
 Stewardship Statement To confirm how the long-term stewardship of the site will be secured.
 Viability Assessment This will be covered by the IDP and PFA Specialist Housing Statement This will demonstrate how specialist housing needs have been considered.
-This will be included within the Planning Sta vill be mitigated and will also vill be mitigated, impacts will be ential archaeology nty Council nning Statement.
+This will be included within the Plan igation.